Written by: Nousheen

 • Challenges and Criticisms

 Despite progress, improvements in women’s representation in animation are still needed.
 Debates continue about female characters’ physical appearance, including color, body type, and dress.
 Many animated women still conform to conventional beauty standards.
 Women of color, LGBTQ+ women, and women with disabilities remain underrepresented in mainstream animation.
+These ongoing discussions highlight the importance of continued progress and the need for even more diverse voices in animation creation.
+In this section, let’s see the future trends of animated female characters;

 • Female characters will increasingly take on leadership roles and positions of authority in animated movies and series.